mmul-it/training/Containers-From-Scratch/Containers-Check-Logs.md

 2. Check if the container is running (it should not).
 3. Try to find out what's wrong with this image.
 4. Fix the problem on this image and create a new and usable one.
+5. Stop and remove the newly created running container.

 ## Solution